 There was a revival of the Wake in 1886 after a hiatus of around seventeen years.
 At the same time three showmen asked if they could bring fairground rides and amusements to the Wake.
 It is thought that the showmen suggested calling it after the stream that ran through Leasebourne, the Cattlebrook or Scuttlebrook.
-With the opening of the recreation ground in 1928, the Wake was under threat but Leasebourne was the popular choice and the showpeople continued to come.
-In 1940 the showman George Hatwell claimed the continuance of the fair under ancient rights, gaining the gratitude of the Wake's supporters, and as sole attendants George and his family kept Scuttlebrook alive through the war years.
+With the opening of the recreation ground in 1928, the Wake was under threat but Leasebourne was the popular choice and in 1940 the showman George Hatwell claimed the continuance of the fair under ancient rights, gaining the gratitude of the Wake’s supporters, and George and his family kept Scuttlebrook alive through the war years.

 As well as the fairground, Scuttlebrook includes the crowning of the Scuttlebrook Queen, a fancy dress parade and morris, maypole & country dancing.